-Performance characteristics of screening methods (e.g., sensitivity, specificity, positive predictive value); accuracy of breast density determination; use of supplemental screening technologies; and a new model of radiation exposure are presented in a separate report.
-Studies of cost-effectiveness of screening are also not addressed in this update.
+Performance characteristics of screening methods (e.g., sensitivity, specificity, positive predictive value); accuracy of breast density determination; use of supplemental screening technologies; and a new model of radiation exposure are presented in separate reports.
+Studies of cost-effectiveness of screening were not addressed in this update.